-Alexandria Redevelopment and Housing Authority is a public housing agency in Alexandria, Virginia that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Alexandria Redevelopment and Housing Authority is a Public Housing Agency in Alexandria, Virginia that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-sufficiency programs.
+As of June 16th, 2019, Alexandria Redevelopment and Housing Authority has 1 waiting lists that are open now or opening soon.

 Alexandria Redevelopment and Housing Authority serves Alexandria.